Tumbling Dice: Music and lyrics

 "Tumbling Dice" is known for its groove.
 Aerosmith's Joe Perry described the song as, "so laid-back, it really sucks you in ..."
 Joe Strummer of the Clash says "Tumbling Dice" is "not a straightforward tempo" but is "halfway between a slow and straightforward rocker".
 Music critic Bill Janovitz credits the song's "perfect tempo", "slight drag" and "shuffle" with creating that groove.
 In concert, Jagger and Richards have been known to argue over the speed of the song, with Jagger trying to push the song's tempo a bit faster.

 It was acknowledged forty years after the release of "Tumbling Dice" that Miller played the last part of the song, right as the coda begins, because Watts was having trouble with it.
-"Tumbling Dice" remains the only Rolling Stones song where Watts overdubbed a second drum track over the original, creating a bigger sound.
+"Tumbling Dice" was the only Rolling Stones song where Watts overdubbed a second drum track over the original, creating a bigger sound.
 In a retrospective article shortly after Watts' death, Ben Sisario wrote for The New York Times that Watts' backbeat gave "Tumbling Dice" a "languid strut".

 The song's lyrical structure is irregular.
 While many songs have the same number of lines for the verse or chorus, the first verse of "Tumbling Dice" has eight, the second six, and the third two lines.
 The song's first chorus has two lines, the second has three, and the third has twelve lines.
 At the beginning of each chorus, the piano, bass and drums drop out and the backing vocals sing "you got to roll me" as the guitar plays the song's signature guitar figure.
 The third chorus leads into the song's coda.
 Slowly, the band's rhythm section works its way back into the song.
-The coda includes a call and response with the backing vocals singing "you got to roll me" as Jagger and Richards respond by singing "keep on rollin'."
+The coda includes a call and response with the backing vocals singing "you got to roll me" as Jagger and Richards respond by singing "keep on rollin'".